servo/book/src/hacking/testing.md

 This is boring.
 But your PR won't get accepted without a test.

+There are three types of tests in servo.
+- Code formatting tests (`./mach test-tidy`).
+- Unit tests (`./mach test-unit`).
+- End to End tests (`./mach test-wpt`).

+The focus of this document will be on End 2 End tests but we want to mention the other tests first.

+Every submission has to confirm to the code formatting tests.
+Most of the formatting can be done automatically with `./mach fmt`.

+The unit tests are in various files throughout the code base in typical rust `#[(cfg(test))]` and with `#[test]` annotations.
+If you are debugging a test you can use cargo's feature to run only one test via `cargo test test_fn_name` and `cargo test test_fn_name -- --exact`, or if it is in a module `cargo test test_mod_name::test_fn_name -- --exact` (e.g., `cargo test -p net test_fetch_response_is_not_network_error`).
+Running the whole test-suite can be very memory intensive, you can dampen this behaviour somewhat with with restricting the amount of compiled crates with `./mach test-unit -j 4`.

+## End 2 End Tests
 Tests are located in the `tests` directory.
 You'll see that there are a lot of files in there, so finding the proper location for your test is not always obvious.